lookininward/recruiting-webapp-character/README.md

       - If the skill check is successful or a failure
 10. Add a party skill check section.
 This is the same as the above, except we should use the character with the highest skill total to attempt the action
   - Show which character was selected to attempt the action

+# General Approach
+- Tear out any boilerplate code that is not needed

+## CSS
+- Variables for basic colours
+- Utility classes to apply colours

+## Component: App will be the parent container
+- We need to handle multiple party member and attributes and skills of reach
+- Reducer pattern with state object, faster key value lookup
+- Need actions: add party member, update member attributes, update member skills
+- Method: to create initial character object with default values
+- Var numCharacters: To keep track of number of party members
+- Method: save characters to api (save the entire state object)
+- Method: get characters from api (get the entire state object)
+- Loop through characters and display sheet for each: Heading, SkillCheck, AttributeControls, ClassList, SkillControls
+- Header is just the id
+- On initial render, get characters from api and set state

+## Component: Topbar
+- Indicates number of party members, button to add new party member, button to save game

+## Component: SkillCheck
+- For a single party member (selected by user or optimal selected by best fit)
+- Form to select skill, DC, and submit button
+- handleRoll method to roll dice and compare to DC
+- update state when skill, party member, etc. changes
+- Display result of roll

+## Component: AttributeControls for a single party member
+- Attrs for a single party member and a setter function
+- keep track of total attribute points since we need to maintain a maximum
+- Increment and decrement buttons and methods
+- Display attributes, controls, modifiers, and total points for all combined

+## Component: ClassList for a single party member
+- Attrs for a single party member
+- State for the class that we are viewing details for, method to update class that we are viewing
+- meetsRequirements method to check if the party member meets the requirements for the class
+- Render each class in list
+- Button to toggle view details for each class
+- Display details if toggled
+- Css class to indicate if the class requirements are met or not

+## Component: SkillControls for a single party member
+- Takes attrs, skills, and a setter function for a single party member
+- Meed to calc maxSkill points based on attributes, skills and the skills modifier with the calc: 10 + 4 * attrModifier
+- Calc the total skill points used AND available
+- Increment and decrement buttons and methods
+- Display skills, controls, modifiers, and total points for all combined
+- Monitor and recalc skills if the attributes change